rlmv/doc-trips/sphinx/deploy.rst

 #.
 I highly recommend setting up a `Heroku dev/staging instance <https://devcenter.heroku.com/articles/multiple-environments>`_ with a separate AWS bucket for testing, especially if you are going to make deep changes to the codebase.
 #.
 Sentry ?
    #.
 TODO
+#.
+Google Maps keys.
+What permissions do you need to set?

 .. note::  Most of the time the database runs fine on two Heroku dynos.
 During high-load periods (when Leader and Croo applications are due, and possibly when Trippee Registrations are due) the site will crash unless you increase the number of dynos. **Be sure to reset the site back to two dynos afterwards, or Trips will have some hefty server bills!**